datasciencecampus/pygrams/README.md

 ### Word cloud

-Here is a [wordcloud](https://github.com/datasciencecampus/patent_app_detect/output/wordclouds/wordcloud_tech.png) using the Y02 classification on a 10,000 random sample of patents.
+Here is a [wordcloud](https://raw.githubusercontent.com/datasciencecampus/patent_app_detect/master/outputs/wordclouds/wordcloud_tech.png) using the Y02 classification on a 10,000 random sample of patents.
 The greater the tf-idf score, the larger the font size of the term.

 ### Force directed graph

-This output provides an [interactive graph](https://github.com/datasciencecampus/patent_app_detect/outputs/fdg/index.html) that shows connections between terms that are generally found in the same patent documents.
-This example was run for the Y02 classification on a 10,000 random sample of patents.
+This output provides an interactive graph in the to be viewed in a web browser (you need to locally open the file ```outputs/fdg/index.html```).
+The graph shows connections between terms that are generally found in the same patent documents.
+The example wordcloud in the ```outputs/fdg``` folder was created using the Y02 classification on a 10,000 random sample of patents.

 ## How to install